theloni-monk/whoami/README.md

 ----------------------

-***side note:*** this website is pretty blatantly over-engineered, I could achieve the same thing with a single html page and some bootstrap, but I wanted to demonstrate my proficency with more scalable web technologies like ReactJs
+***side note:*** this website is pretty blatantly over-engineered, I could achieve the same thing with jquery and some bootstrap, but I wanted to demonstrate my proficency with more scalable web technologies like ReactJs